ms-840/bionic_interface_new/README.md

 - [ ] Popups for changing trigger settings ->  though this may be better to be in the emg page rather than grip settings?
 - [ ] Adding ability to login + dealing with different account types
 - [ ] Add a way to back up and restore the clinician version of the advanced settings
-- [X] Figuring out best way to persist data between sessions (incl user data )
+- [X] Figuring out best way to persist data between sessions (incl user data ) -> actually this should be handled by firebase
-- [ ] Make sure a default user is in the db at the start
+- [ ] Make sure a default user is in the db at the start -> this should be firebase
 - [ ] Make sure the data is saved to the persisting version every time a screen page is disposed and also when the general handler is disposed
-- [ ] Functionality of other features on emg signal page beyond just the slider
+- [X] Functionality of other features on emg signal page beyond just the slider
 - [ ] All of the Bluetooth integration -> still needs the protocols from the firmware, i don't think those exist yet
 - [ ] Front page rehaul
 - [ ] Make an advanced setting system in the general handler
+- [ ] Remove local sql storage (replace with firebase)